tufangorel/spring-boot-3-apache-kafka-producer-consumer/README.md

 orange
 </pre>

-Note : In case of LEADER_NOT_AVAILABLE error add hostname and port into "kafka_2.13-3.3.1\config\server.properties" file.
+Note : In case of LEADER_NOT_AVAILABLE error add hostname and port into "\config\server.properties" file.
 <pre>
 listeners=PLAINTEXT://localhost:9092
 </pre>